 A piezometer tube consists of a vertical tube that is open to atmospheric pressure at one end.
 A sphygmomanometer is a type of piezometer that is used to measure blood pressure.
 A force balance determines the height of the manometer fluid:

-is air, the specific weight is negligible, so the force balance simplifies to:
+If fluid is air, the specific weight is negligible, so the force balance simplifies to:

 the vertical height of the fluid in terms of the length and angle is given by:

 and the change in pressures is:

 If the inclined manometer is closed at both ends:

 View the screencast video for an example problem using this type of inclined manometer.

 The screencast video shows another worked example problem.

 B. R. Munson, T. H. Okiishi and W. W. Huebsch, Fundamentals of Fluid Mechanics, 6th ed., Hoboken, NJ: John Wiley & Sons, 2009.

 Cal Poly Pomona.
 Force Balance on Inclined Manometer [Video].
 (Mar 28, 2017) www.youtube.com/watch?v=wHGUJTSMjOo&t=468s.

 University of Colorado Boulder.
 Manometer Example [Video].
 (Mar 28, 2017) www.youtube.com/watch?v=Q1opScBlMkA.